Zhou Zuyi

-Zhou Zuyi (周祖翼 (Zhōu Zǔyì); born January 1965) is a Chinese politician who is the current Communist Party Secretary of Fujian and previously served as Minister of Human Resources and Social Security.
+Zhou Zuyi (周祖翼 (Zhōu Zǔyì); born January 1965) is a Chinese politician who is the current Party Secretary of Fujian and previously served as Minister of Human Resources and Social Security.
 He is a member of the 20th Central Committee of the Chinese Communist Party.

 He was a member of the Standing Committee of the 13th Chinese People's Political Consultative Conference and a representative of the 19th and the 20th National Congress of the Chinese Communist Party.

 Early life and education

 Zhou was born in Tiantai County, Zhejiang, in January 1965.
 He attended Zhejiang University, graduating in 1984 with a Bachelor of Science.
 He went on to receive his Doctor of Science in 1989 at Tongji University.
 He was a visiting scholar at the Royal Society of the University of Wales from March 1993 to March 1994 and a visiting professor at ETH Zurich from October 1997 to October 1998.